jtibbertsma/basic-ext-9001/readme.md

 In the ruby interpreter, there are several 'special constants': Fixnums, internal Symbols, Qfalse, Qtrue, Qnil, and Qundef.
 Although Qundef exists, it doesn't seem to be accessible from ruby code.
 I'l try returning it from a method.

-a: So, returning it turns out that no method should ever return Qundef.
+a: So, it turns out that no method should ever return Qundef.
 If the interpreter sees a return value of Qundef from a cfunc, it assumes there's a core bug and it pukes out a huge bug report.

 Incidentally, undef actually <i>is</i> a keyword in Ruby, but it means something completely different.